Softnet-Free/softnet-ms/docs/single/setup-dev.md

 &nbsp;&nbsp;&nbsp;&nbsp;softnet-srv://1c25b985-ed51-436c-ab5a-f3b111e6494b@ts.softnet-iot.org
 &nbsp;&nbsp;&nbsp;&nbsp;<span class="text-orange">password:</span> K4aBbKd9K2

-For your device, the service account parameters will have a similar format.
+For your device, the service account data will have a similar format.
 Enter them into your device and connect it to the site.
-When your device connects for the first time, the site structure is built according to the information provided by your device.
-On the site, your device will be represented as a service.
+When a device connects to the site for the first time, the site structure is built according to the information provided by the device.
+On the site, the device will be represented as a service.
 For our example, we have the following:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.2_5.png %})